kimobv/Semester-Project-2/README.md

 ## Description

 A project to pratice setting up a storefront with an admin dashboard where you can edit, delete and register new products for the store.
-It's set up with strapi api and hosted on heroku, images uploaded is hosted on Cloudinary
+It's set up with strapi api and hosted on heroku, images uploaded is hosted on Cloudinary.

+This project was a shcool assignment and the task can be read [Here](https://github.com/kimobv/Semester-Project-2/blob/main/README.old.md)

 ## Built With